Continuous Backup for Exchange Server 2013 with DPM 2012 (Part 3)

 <Install Drive>\Program Files\Microsoft System Center 2012\DPM\DPM\Volumes\ShadowCopy - contains local backup copies of the DPM database.

-If you would ike to read the first part in this article series please go to:
+If you would like to read the other parts of this article series please go to: